onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 NETCONF Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ONAP Controllers and their Adapters utilize device YANG model and NETCONF APIs to make the required changes in the VNF state and configuration.
-The VNF providers must provide the Device YANG model and NETCONF server supporting NETCONF APIs to comply with target ONAP and industry standards.
+APPC/SDN-C and their Adapters utilize device YANG model and NETCONF APIs to make the required changes in the xNF state and configuration.
+The xNF providers must provide the Device YANG model and NETCONF server supporting NETCONF APIs to comply with target ONAP and industry standards.

-VNF Configuration via NETCONF Requirements
+xNF Configuration via NETCONF Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration Management